 - 1. The wall mounted indoor unit is shipped with the installation plate attached to its back.
-To remove, unscrew the one (1) screw that holds the installation plate to the back of the indoor unit. - 2.
+To remove, unscrew the one (1) screw that holds the installation plate to the back of the indoor unit.
+See the installation plate diagrams below. - 2.
+Always mount the installation plate horizontally.
 Align the centerline using a leveling tool.
 Measure the wall and mark the centerline. - 3.
 Attach the installation plate to the wall following the measurements and marks.
-Use the type "A" screws that are factory-supplied with the plate.
-If mounting the unit on a concrete wall, use field-supplied anchor bolts. - 4.
+Mount the installation plate on the wall using the factory-supplied Type "A" screws.
+If mounting the unit on a concrete wall, use field-supplied anchor bolts.
+Use a level to ensure the plate is level. - 4.
 Observe all rear piping clearances when drilling into the wall.